How to start a restaurant in 6 steps

 This is a package of useful coverages to protect your restaurant in a wide variety of situations.
-It includes coverages like spoilage insurance and food contamination insurance.
+It includes coverages like spoilage insurance and food liability insurance.

 5) Hire your first employees

 First off, if you’re going to have employees, you need to have workers’ compensation insurance to operate legally.
 The traditional process of getting workers’ comp can take a long time, so don’t procrastinate.
 (You can also get workers’ comp online in minutes.)

 Once you’re legal, start the restaurant hiring and staffing process.
 This will require gathering some paperwork.
 You can get a general overview of what you’ll need from the Small Business Administration, but don’t forget to check your state guidelines, too.
 (Live in California?
 Here’s our guide to hiring your first employee in California.)

 Meanwhile, if you’re new to the restaurant business, you can find more information here about what kind of jobs you’ll need to hire for.

 Then think carefully about who to hire.
 It’s tempting to stretch the budget by finding the cheapest possible labor, but that’s a bad place to cut costs.
 Instead, strongly consider hiring the most experienced people you can afford, even if it means tweaking your financial plan a bit.
 The quality of your team can make or break your restaurant, especially when it first opens.
 (Imagine your beautiful new restaurant with a string of 1-star Facebook reviews.)

 After you’ve hired your team, you’ll need to give them the training they need and make sure each employee has a Food Handler Certificate.
 Be sure to leave enough time for team members to get comfortable with their jobs before your grand opening—you want your first customers to have a great experience.